cooper-union-ece-251-marano/final-project-ece-251-spring-2024-boomboom/README.md

 127: $ra (return address)

 To test our computer, we're simulating a Fibonacci function.
-When a user runs a test bench in the "computer" folder, they are prompted to enter a number representing the position in the Fibonacci sequence.
-Let's suppose we put "n" as our input.
+First initial value is set as 10 in the instruction memory.
-Then, the output must be nth order of fibonacci sequence.
+The output of the testbench(tb_computer) must be 10th order of fibonacci sequence, which is 89.

 Thank you,
 Jonghyeok (Burt) Kim and Anthony Kwon